 "Inactive" does not describe a nonprofit association whose sole purpose is to act should a specific problem arise.
 That there has been no activity because the problem has not arisen does not make the standby organization "inactive."

 A three year period of inactivity is suggested.
 It is unlikely that a nonprofit association that has been inactive for that period will begin functioning again.
-Thus, it is prudent to transfer its assets to someone likely to make appropriate use of them.
+Thus, it is prudent to transfer custody of its assets to someone likely to make appropriate use of them.
+While it is unlikely that a nonprofit association would deal with this issue, if its document does provide a shorter or longer period, that period governs.

-3. Section 9 applies only to personal property -tangible and intangible.
+3. Section 9 applies only to personal property - tangible and intangible.
 Unclaimed property acts also apply to both kinds of personal property.
-All states have some form of unclaimed property act.
+All States have some form of unclaimed property act.
 Therefore, the relationship of these acts to this Act must be examined.

-The Uniform Unclaimed Property Act (1981) applies to certain intangible and tangible personal property.
+The Uniform Unclaimed Property Act (1995) applies to certain intangible and tangible personal property.
 If the property has been unclaimed by the owner for five or more years it is presumed abandoned.
 Intangible property, such as checking and savings accounts and uncollected dividends, is the main concern of these Acts.
 The obligor, such as a bank or other financial institution and corporation, is directed to report and turn over the property to the state administrator.

-The only tangible personal property to which the Uniform Unclaimed Property Act (1981) applies is that in "a safe deposit box or any other safekeeping repository."
-Many states have additional statutes that apply to property abandoned in airport, bus, and railroad lockers and the like.
+The only tangible personal property to which the Uniform Unclaimed Property Act (1995) applies, according to Section 3, is that in "a safe deposit box or any other safekeeping repository."
+Many States have additional statutes that apply to property abandoned in airport, bus, and railroad lockers and the like.
 Tangible personal property of an inactive nonprofit association in the control or possession of a member or other person is not likely to be in these places.
 Therefore, overlap of this Act with the other state acts with respect to tangible personal property is likely to be very limited.

 Property of an inactive nonprofit association is likely to be in the possession or control of a former member, board member, officer, or employee.
 Especially with respect to intangible property, their relation to the property is unlike that of those regulated by the unclaimed property acts.
 They are custodians or fiduciaries and not obligors.
 Those upon whom duties are imposed by the unclaimed property acts are obligors on such intangible property as bank accounts, money orders, life insurance policies, and utility deposits.
 The person acting under Section 9 is very unlikely to be in the position of an obligor on such intangible property.
 In summary, there appears to be limited overlap.

 Other special statutes may apply, such as laws governing unexpended campaign funds.
 Texas, for example, permits a person to retain political contributions for six years after the person is no longer an office-holder or candidate.
 It gives the person six choices of transferees, including a "recognized tax exempt charitable organization formed for educational, religious or scientific purposes."
 Tex.
 Code Ann.
 Elections Section 251.012(d) and (e) (Vernon's 1986).
 Minnesota provides that if an unincorporated religious society "ceases to exist or to maintain its organization" title to its real and personal property vests in the "next higher governing or supervisory" body of the same denomination.
 Minn.
 Stat.
 Ann.
 Section 315.37 (West 1992).